 When Necromancers got released in Season 11, they instantly became the top dog on the leaderboards using Corpse Lance with the Trag'Oul's Avatar Set, overshadowing pretty much every other skill the class had at its disposal.
 However, Necromancers have many skills with a strong identity, including the iconic Corpse Explosion!

 When Season 21 introduced the new Masquerade of the Burning Carnival Set and buffed Grasps of Essence, players finally got a chance to play this skill at a competitive level.
-But it is only when Season 23 added the Set leaderboards that Inarius Corpse Explosion setup really got a chance to shine.
-These days, this is the go-to build to push on the Inarius leaderboard.
+But it was only with the introduction of set leaderboards that Inarius really got a chance to shine!

 Due to Diablo III corpse mechanics (16 corpse limitation), this build revolves around Land of the Dead rotations to unleash devastating chain reactions on its opponents!